PERCH MAN

 The fish will be $22 per KG.

-You can pick it up next morning.
 We can sometimes send on a direct Sydney flight to arrive in a couple of hours from packing, or a few more hours to Melbourne or Adelaide.
 Email me if you are interested: This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-Click here to find more recipies
+Click here to find more recipes

 This recipe won the Aquaculture Association of Queensland 2018 cooking competition